zeek/zeek/frameworks/signatures.rst

 * For UDP and ICMP flows, the payload matching is done on a per-packet basis; i.e., any content crossing packet boundaries will not be found.
-For TCP connections, the matching semantics depend on whether Bro is *reassembling* the connection (i.e., putting all of a connection's packets in sequence).
-By default, Bro is reassembling the first 1K of every TCP connection, which means that within this window, matches will be found without regards to packet order or boundaries (i.e., *stream-wise matching*).
+For TCP connections, the matching semantics depend on whether Zeek is *reassembling* the connection (i.e., putting all of a connection's packets in sequence).
+By default, Zeek is reassembling the first 1K of every TCP connection, which means that within this window, matches will be found without regards to packet order or boundaries (i.e., *stream-wise matching*).

-* For performance reasons, by default Bro *stops matching* on a connection after seeing 1K of payload; see the section on options below for how to change this behaviour.
-The default was chosen with Bro's main user of signatures in mind: dynamic protocol detection works well even when examining just connection heads.
+* For performance reasons, by default Zeek *stops matching* on a connection after seeing 1K of payload; see the section on options below for how to change this behaviour.
+The default was chosen with Zeek's main user of signatures in mind: dynamic protocol detection works well even when examining just connection heads.

 * Regular expressions are implicitly anchored, i.e., they work as if